Special Offer

 Illustration of people shaking hands.
 Text reads "Hiring for your business: Write a clear job title and description, review applications and interview candidates, evaluate your choices, say hello to your new hire!"

-Review job descriptions for similar roles to better understand what skills and experience apply to your open position.
+Review job descriptions for similar roles to determine what skills and experience also apply to your open position.
 Monitoring job trends can also help your hiring team identify industry-specific job titles, relevant keywords and salary information.

-Consider running a recruiting event to generate excitement about your company’s job opportunities.
-These events can expand your recruiters’ reach and create organic leads to follow up on later.
+Consider running a recruiting event or attending a job fair to generate excitement about your company’s open opportunities.
+These events can help you reach more candidates and create organic leads to follow up on later.

 3. Review applicant resumes

-To determine which applicants to interview, look for information on their resume that indicates their skills, motivations, experience and work style:
+To determine which applicants to interview, look for information on their resume that indicates their skills, motivations, experience and work style align with your business needs, including:

 • Past achievements

-A culture add approach to hiring employees can also be effective.
-Considering applicants with a unique background or skill set might bring new ideas and perspectives to the team.
+While not all candidates will be a perfect match, consider applicants with unique backgrounds or skill sets who might bring new ideas and perspectives to the team.

 4. Conduct interviews

-When interviewing candidates, consider starting with a quick 15- to 30-minute phone screening to determine whether they meet the basic job qualifications and if your role aligns with their expectations.
+When interviewing candidates, consider starting with a quick 10- to 15-minute phone screening to determine whether they meet the basic qualifications and if your role aligns with their expectations.

-Approaching the interview process with a list of interview questions specific to the industry and role can help interviewers make informed hiring decisions.
-Taking notes or using an interview scoring rubric may also make it easier to evaluate and compare candidates objectively.
+Approaching the interview process with a list of industry- and role-specific interview questions can help interviewers make informed hiring decisions.
+Taking notes or using an interview scoring matrix can also make it easier to evaluate and compare candidates objectively.

-Consider whether you’d like to use behavioral or situational questions.
-Behavioral questions primarily address past experiences to assess future behaviors.
-These questions can help you evaluate whether the candidate may be a good addition to the team.
+Well-planned interviews will use both behavioral and situational questions.
+For example, behavioral questions can draw on past experiences to predict future behavior and assess whether the candidate would be a good addition to the team.

-• Have you ever made a mistake at work, and if so, how did you handle it?
+• Have you ever made a mistake at work?
+If so, how did you handle it?

 • Can you share a time in your previous role when you had to collaborate with others to achieve a common goal?

-• Tell me about a time you disagreed with a colleague.
-How did you settle it?
+• Can you tell me about a time you disagreed with a colleague?
+How did you eventually come to an agreement?

-Situational questions typically demonstrate how a candidate thinks, which can show how they may respond in certain scenarios.
-You may ask:
+Situational questions typically demonstrate how a candidate thinks and may show how they respond in certain scenarios.
+Consider asking the following:

 • What would you do if asked to complete a task you have no experience in?
 What are the steps you would take?

-• If you encountered a difficult interaction with a customer, how would you help support a positive customer experience?
+• If you encountered a difficult customer interaction, how would you help ensure a positive experience?

 • If asked to lead the team in a project of your expertise, what leadership qualities would you want to demonstrate?